 It took less than 20 years from the time Wi-Fi signaling was perfected for wireless Internet and wireless networking to pervade everyday life.
-Computer users and smartphone users connect to wireless networks on a regular basis to access the Internet and other networked devices.
-Cafes, libraries, bookstores, and even fast food restaurants offer their customers free or paid Wi-Fi and many homes have adopted wireless networks to allow every member of the family to connect to the Internet from virtually anywhere within the house.
+Computer and smartphone users connect to wireless networks on a regular basis.
+Cafes, libraries, bookstores, and even fast food restaurants offer their customers free or paid Wi-Fi, and many homes have adopted wireless networks.

 There are many benefits of using a USB Wi-Fi adapter, the top five of which are as follows: